2026 Luxembourg Consumption Study (LCS) Workshop

 Participants emphasized the importance of flexibility and transparency over a single rigid definition, highlighting the need for modular consumption components, clear documentation, and careful handling of cross-country differences related to welfare-state institutions, prices, and survey design.
 The workshop underscored that consumption measures serve different analytical purposes—particularly for poverty, inequality, and welfare analysis—and that providing well-documented building blocks enables more meaningful and policy-relevant comparisons.

-The workshop consisted of two days, the first day was virtual targeted towards collecting relflections and feedback from non-European-based consumption experts while the 2nd day included in-person meeting
+The workshop consisted of two days: the first day was held virtually and aimed at collecting reflections and feedback from consumption experts based outside Europe, while the second day consisted of an in-person meeting.

 Workshop Agenda